abisee/abisee.github.io/_posts/2019-08-13-what-makes-a-good-conversation.md

   width=700
 %}

-This method requires no special training and can be applied to modify any decoding algorithm (beam search, greedy search, top-k sampling, etc).
+This method requires no special training and can be applied to modify any decoding algorithm (beam search, greedy search, top-*k* sampling, etc).
 Weighted Decoding can be used to control multiple attributes at once, and it can be applied alongside Conditional Training.

 ### Research Question 1: How effectively can we control the attributes?